Our Governing Body

 "I am a staff governor and the Year 5/6 teacher.
 I have been teaching here at Alderman Payne Primary since 2005 and have been the Assistant Head for the last six years.

 My other roles in school include English Subject Leader, Pupil Premium and Safeguarding Lead.
-I have Councilor for Gorefield."
+I have also become a Councilor for Gorefield."

 Mrs. Heather Ballard